RobDWaller/python-assessment/README.md

 ```

 Write your code to complete the tasks and then store your code in a public git repository on GitHub or equivalent service.
 Alternatively zip the code up and submit via email.

+You should not spend more than one hour completing this assessment.
+You will not be judged based on how many questions you answer but how well you answer each question.

 ## Tasks